-1. Where the committee responsible requests that its report be adopted by Parliament without debate, or where the committee has delivered an opinion on a Commission proposal without report pursuant to Rule 116 (1) or in accordance with the simplified procedure pursuant to Rule 116 (2), the proposal or report in question shall be placed on the draft agenda of the partsession following the decision by the committee.
+Procedure without debate 1.
+Where the committee responsible requests that its report be adopted by Parliament without debate, or where the committee has delivered an opinion on a Commission proposal without report pursuant to Rule 116 (1) or in accordance with the simplified procedure pursuant to Rule 116 (2), the proposal or report in question shall be placed on the draft agenda of the part-session following the decision by the committee.

-2. The proposal and, where appropriate, the draft legislative resolution contained in the report shall be put to the vote without debate unless a political group or at least thirteen Members of Parliament lodge a protest in advance.
+2. The proposal and, where appropriate, the draft legislative resolution contained in the report shall be put to the vote without debate unless at least twenty-three Members of Parliament lodge a protest in advance.
 In the latter case the report shall be placed on the draft agenda of a subsequent part-session with debate.
-Where it had been decided to apply the procedure without report pursuant to Rule 116 (1), however, the Commission proposal shall be referred back to the committee responsible for reconsideration.
+Where it had been decided to apply the procedure without report pursuant to Rule 116(1), however, the Commission proposal shall be referred back to the committee responsible for reconsideration.